chrisdopuch/personal-website/README.md

 This is the code base for my personal website at [chrisdopu.ch](www.chrisdopu.ch), written in TypeScript with React.

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app), and built with [Material-UI](https://material-ui.com/) and other React libraries.

 ## Available Scripts